 One of the most important things new moms spend time on during their maternity leave is finding daycare for their LO’.

-Questions about daycare and talks about waiting list are the most common topics among new moms in Toronto.
-I tried here to summarize all the things you need to know when you start looking for a daycare and also added some tips and helpful sheet to organize all.
+Questions about daycare and talks about waiting lists are the most common topics among new moms in Toronto.
+I tried here to summarize all the things you need to know when you start looking for a daycare and also added some tips and helpful sheets to organize all.